parse-community/docs/_includes/graphql/files.md

 }
 ```

-Then add the file to a new `GameScore` object
+Then add the file to a new `GameScore` object.
 ```js
 // Header
 {